Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 A[i++] += 2;
 ```

-If we use `=` instead of `+=`, here’s what the statement will look like:
+If we use `=` instead of `+=`, here's what the statement will look like:

 ```C
 a[i++] = a[i++] + 2;
 ```

 The value of `i` is modified as well as used elsewhere in the statement, so the effect of executing the statement is undefined.
-It’s likely that `i` will be incremented twice, but we can’t say with certainty what will happen.
+It's likely that `i` will be incremented twice, but we can't say with certainty what will happen.

 </div>
 <!-- END: div -->